fedoranimus/todoist-api/source/includes/_urlschemes.md

 ------ | -----------
 todoist://search | Used to search in the Todoist application.

-The `todoist:/search` scheme accepts the following required value:
+The `todoist://search` scheme accepts the following required value:

 Value | Description
 ----  | -----------
-query | The query to search in the Todoist application, which should be a string that in `Percent-encoding` (also known as URL encoding).
+query | The query to search in the Todoist application, which should be a string that is in `Percent-encoding` (also known as URL encoding).